awsdocs/aws-iot-docs/developerguide/index.md

-# AWS IoT Developer Guide
+# AWS IoT Core Developer Guide

 -----
 *****Copyright &copy; 2020 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****